camunda/camunda-docs/versioned_docs/version-8.1/components/integration-framework/connectors/out-of-the-box-connectors/googledrive.md

 ### How can I authenticate my Connector?

-The **Google Drive Connector** currently supports two ways of authentication and authorization: based on short-lived JWT bearer token, and based on refresh token.
+The **Google Drive Connector** currently supports two methods for authentication and authorization: based on short-lived JWT bearer token, and based on refresh token.

 Google supports multiple ways to obtain both.
-Refer to the [official Google OAuth documentation](https://developers.google.com/identity/protocols/oauth2) to get up-to-date instructions or see examples below.
+Refer to the [official Google OAuth documentation](https://developers.google.com/identity/protocols/oauth2) to get up-to-date instructions or see the examples below.

 You also enable _Google Docs API_ and _Google Drive API_ for every client intended to use.
 You can do this at the [Google Cloud API Library](https://console.cloud.google.com/apis/library) page.